What is an Aging Report And How Does It Help Finance Teams?

 Aging accounts can also help deal with inventory by helping you assess when would be the right time to sell off with discounts and when to stockpile your inventory.
 In addition, you can compare the various costs related to warehousing, lost sales, retail space, and more so that you can plan for optimized inventory control that will cut down on unnecessary expenses.

 Want to gain additional insights on your financial analytics and improve your cash collection?
-Try our free tool Analytics By Upflow!
+Try our free plan: Discover Upflow!